Errors bounds for finite approximations of coherent lower previsions on finite probability spaces: Introduction

 In this paper we analyze the following problem.
 Let $\lpr$ be a lower prevision on a finite sample space $\states$.
 Its full description would in general require detailed information of its credal set, whose set of extreme points can be very large.
 Suppose that instead we know the values of $\lpr$ on a set of gambles $\mathcal K$.
-The restriction $\lpr|_{\mathcal K}$ approximates $\lpr$ and the natural question arises, how good is this approximation.
+The restriction $\lpr_{\mathcal K}$ approximates $\lpr$ and the natural question arises, how good is this approximation.
 Given the restriction, $\lpr$ is its extension, but there might be other extensions too.
 Therefore, we would like to know by how much can another extension deviate from $\lpr$.
-In other words, we want to find the maximal distance between two arbitrary extensions of a coherent lower probability to the set of all gambles.
+In other words, we want to find the maximal distance between two arbitrary extensions of a coherent lower prevision to the set of all gambles.

 In our analysis of the maximal possible distance we first show that the maximal possible distance is always reached when one of the extensions is the \emph{natural extension}.
 Consequently, much of the analysis is done on the credal set of the natural extension with the special emphasis on its extreme points.
-Our main theoretical result gives the exact upper bound for the maximal distance in terms of distances between the extreme points.
-We also provide an algorithm for finding the maximal possible distance.
+Our main theoretical result gives an upper bound for the maximal distance in terms of distances between the extreme points.
+We also provide an algorithm for finding the maximal possible distance and estimate its computational complexity.

 The paper is structured as follows.
 In Section~\ref{s-nbr} we review basic concepts of imprecise probabilities with the emphasis on coherent lower previsions.
-In Section~\ref{s-cacs} we analyse basic properties of credal sets as convex polyhedra and apply some general concepts of convex analysis to the case of credal sets.
-Our main theoretical results are in Section~\ref{s-mdbe}.
+In Section~\ref{s-cacs} we analyze basic properties of credal sets as convex polyhedra and apply some general concepts of convex analysis to the case of credal sets.
+Our main theoretical results are in Section~\ref{s-dbclp}.
 The algorithm for calculating the maximal possible distance is described in Section~\ref{s-a}.
 The paper concludes with Section~\ref{s-c}.